yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 Of course, many of these early stage companies will fail, so there's a lot of risk involved too.
-But, the idea is that a venture capital fund, like a broad-based mutual fund, spreads out the risk across a diverse set of investments.
+But, the idea is that a venture capital fund, like a mutual fund, spreads out the risk across a diverse set of investments.
 In the VC case, because successful tech companies can become super valuable, it only takes a tiny number of "winners" in the fund to guarantee a good return for investors.

 ## The process so far

-Now that we've described how VC funds work and why to invest, I'd like to describe how I came upon my VC investment opportunity and what the experience has been like so far.
+Now that we've discussed how VC funds work and why to invest, I'd like to describe how I came upon my VC investment opportunity and what the experience has been like so far.

-#### 1: Solicitation
+#### Step 1: Solicitation

 Late last year, I got an email from some friends from college that I hadn't been in touch with for a very long time.
 They were starting a